 A large financial services company required over 75 documents to build a new application.
 A project quality office reviewed and approved each document before the team could progress to the next stage.
 This bureaucracy slowed progress without improving quality.
 Eventually, most of those controls were dismantled.
 The number of completed projects doubled.
 The time to complete a project and the number of failed projects both declined.

 Alan Zucker has over 25 years of experience leading projects and project management organizations in Fortune 100 companies.
 In 2016, Alan founded Project Management Essentials to share his passion for and experience in project management, leadership, and Agile.

-Alan has a master’s degree in economics from the University of Maryland, with a master’s and a certification in IT Project Management from the George Washington University.
+Alan has a master’s degree in economics from the University of Maryland and a master’s and a certificate in IT Project Management from the George Washington University.
 He is a Project Management Professional (PMP) and Certified Agile Professional (PMI-ACP) through the Project Management Institute.
 He also holds multiple Agile certifications from Disciplined Agile, Scrum Alliance, and Scaled Agile.